Unforgettable Irish Golf Getaways: Your Ultimate Guide

 - Dec 12, 2025

-Ireland has hundreds of golf courses, but for a weekend trip, focus on those that offer variety and accessibility.
-Here are some top picks:
+Ireland boasts hundreds of golf courses, but for a weekend trip, it's essential to focus on those that offer variety and accessibility.
+Here are some top picks to consider for your golfing adventure:

 The Island Golf Club

-Overlooked by the North County Dublin village of Malahide, this links course is nestled among some of the most stunning dunes on the east coast of Ireland.
-It is also the sixth oldest golf club in Ireland and was ranked 10th in Irish Golfer’s Top 100 Courses in 2024.
+Nestled near the picturesque village of Malahide in North County Dublin, this links course is surrounded by stunning dunes on the east coast of Ireland.
+As the sixth oldest golf club in Ireland, it has earned a spot as the 10th best course in Irish Golfer’s Top 100 Courses for 2024.

 County Kerry – Waterville Golf Links

-This course combines stunning Atlantic views with a challenging layout.
-It’s ideal if you want to enjoy both golf and spectacular scenery.
+This course presents breathtaking Atlantic views alongside a challenging layout.
+It’s perfect for those who want to enjoy both golf and spectacular scenery.

 County Dublin – Portmarnock Golf Club

-Close to the city, Portmarnock is a historic links course with a reputation for tough but fair play.
-It’s a great choice if you want to mix golf with city life.
+Close to the vibrant city, Portmarnock is a historic links course known for its tough but fair play.
+It’s an excellent choice if you want to mix golf with the excitement of city life.

-When selecting courses, consider travel time between them.
-For a weekend, pick two courses within an hour’s drive to maximize your playing time and minimize transit.
+When selecting courses, consider the travel time between them.
+For a weekend getaway, aim to pick two courses within an hour’s drive.
+This strategy maximizes your playing time while minimizing transit.

 A well-planned itinerary balances golf with relaxation and local culture.
-Here’s a sample plan for a weekend trip:
+Here’s a sample plan for a weekend trip that will leave you refreshed and inspired:

 Day 1: Arrival and First Round